We've only got a few episodes to go until the Big Finale. By now the mytharc episodes should be coming thick and fast.

 Sam mentions there’s no way back into Heaven--“That’s what Crowley said,” Dean gruffs.
 Sam remembers a witch boy in Ogden who helped them once upon a time, and drives off.

-The witch boy, now a stoner who puts the Big Lebowski to shame, runs a head shop, with a sideline on fairy bones and gryphon feathers.
+head shop, with a sideline on fairy bones and gryphon feathers.
 Gadreel comes in.
 The stoner is adorable, which means he’s about to be doornailed.

 This guy gets me really hot.
 Don't judge me!